LuisXalcedo/GLPI/apirest.md

 ### Apache Httpd

-We provide in root .htaccess of GLPI an example to enable api url rewriting.
+We provide in root .htaccess of GLPi an example to enable api url rewriting.

 You need to uncomment (removing #) theses lines: